 Wren Healthcare Limited © All rights reserved

-Internal haemorrhoids or piles are actually swollen veins and their support tissues, situated in the lower part of your rectum.
+Internal haemorrhoids or piles are actually swollen veins, situated in the lower part of your rectum.
 Sometimes the blood vessels and associated tissues become weak and stretch so thin that they bulge and become irritated.

 There are a few reasons that this weakness occurs, from bad diet to family history.

 If you do suffer with haemorrhoids, the symptoms can be different depending on which type of haemorrhoid you actually have.
 Internal piles are far enough inside your bottom that you can’t usually see them or feel them.

 Some people may never know that they actually have internal hemorrhoids until they become irritated.

 Internal hemorrhoids generally don’t hurt, because there are very few pain-sensing nerves in the area they are located.
 The first sign that you have internal piles is usually blood spots on the toilet paper you’ve used after you’ve been for a bowel movement (poo).

 There are other signs to look out for with internal piles, such as an itchy bum.
 This is caused by a discharge that may occur, which can make your bottom sore and uncomfortable.
 The temptation to scratch your bottom can be overwhelming, but that can make matters worse.
 There are over the counter products available at your local pharmacy that offer relief from itching.